leksuss/parse_library/README.md

 ## How to use

-We have two scripts.
+There are two scripts.
 Script named `downloader.py` can download books and covers by it's id range.
 Script named `parse_tululu_category.py` can download books from certain category (Fantastic section).

 ### downloader.py